dilipxp/dilipxp/README.md

 ### Hi there, I'm Dilip Singh! 👋

-I'm Intrested in Eve ... currently Software Engineer😎..
-Can't do everything can I.
+I'm Intrested in Software development, Machine learning, Deeplearning also in Video Editing, Music and Animation.

 -   More about me [my site!](https://www.dilipxp.me)
 -   How to reach me: dilipsinghoxox@gmail.com or Twitter [@dilipxp](https://twitter.com/dilipxp)